 When we arrived at the entrance of the cave, it was like the heavens opened up and the angels were singing.
 The cool air wafting out of the opening to the cave and out into the heat was very welcomed.

 The cave stays a constant 54 degrees.
 Some folks wore a light wrap while they were walking through the cave.
 I didn’t think it was needed, and I was wearing a tank top!
 My 7 year old, however, complained about ‘freezing’ the entire time.
 So, my best piece of advice is to use your best judgement when it comes to needing a wrap.

 Although a self-guided tour, visitors aren’t totally on their own.
-At the entrance, a run down of the rules of the cave are given (no flash photos, no touching any wildlife you may encounter, and no touching the cave walls).
+At the entrance, we got a run down of the cave rules:

-Once in the cave, the path is lit by very low lights.
-Without the lighting, the cave would be pitch black, in fact on some tours, the guides turn all the lights out to show you just how dark it can get.
+Inside, the cave path is lit by very low lights.
+Without the lighting, the cave would be pitch black.
+(On some tours, the guides turn all the lights out to show you just how dark it can get.)

-When we arrived in the area called the rotunda, I was enthralled with the older gentleman who was educating people about the saltpeter that sat in the middle of the room.
+When we arrived in the area called the rotunda, I was enthralled with the older gentleman who sat in the middle of the room educating people about the saltpeter.
 A 5th generation tour guide, he walked the same passages as his ancestors who were slaves.
 They were leased to the county for $100 per year.
 The pride this man had was palpable.
-And for good reason, he was extremely knowledgeable.
-I could have sat and soaked in his knowledge for hours.
-My 5-year-old, wanted to keep moving.
+And for good reason: He was extremely knowledgeable.
+I could have soaked in his knowledge for hours.
+My 5-year-old, however, wanted to keep moving.